Farm holidays in ... with Holiday on the Alm

 Alpine hut or farm: Which suits you best?

-Rent an alpine hut: You'll stay in a traditional hut right on the mountain pasture, often in a remote location and only accessible on foot.
-Some huts have no electricity, no running water, and an outhouse.
+You'll stay in a traditional cabin right on the alpine pasture, often in a remote location and only accessible on foot.
+Some cabins have no electricity, no running water, and only an outhouse.
 Others are modernized with solar power, a shower, and other amenities.
 Perfect for adventurers seeking total peace and quiet and unspoiled nature.
 Meals are usually self-catered, though sometimes a farmer nearby delivers milk and bread.

-Farm stay with alpine pasture management: You'll stay on a mountain farm that manages its own alpine pasture.
-The farm is usually situated at a lower elevation, is accessible by car, and offers more comfort.
+You'll be staying on a mountain farm that manages its own alpine pasture.
+The farm is usually situated at a lower elevation, accessible by car, and offers more comfort.
 You can hike up to the pasture, watch or help with the work, and return to your cozy room in the evening.
-Often includes breakfast or half-board, perfect for families with children.
+Often breakfast or half-board is included, making it perfect for families with children.

 Animals on the alpine pasture: More than just cows

-Cows: A classic sight on every alpine pasture.
+The classic cattle found on every alpine pasture.
 In the Alpine region, they are usually brown or spotted cattle, sometimes also Pinzgau or grey cattle.
 The cows wear bells so that the farmers can find them again in the vast terrain.
 You can watch the milking; many farms even let guests try it themselves.

-Goats and sheep: Especially in South Tyrol and Carinthia, goats often graze on the alpine pastures.
+Goats often graze on the alpine pastures, especially in South Tyrol and Carinthia.
 They are agile on steep terrain and produce flavorful cheese.
-Sheep graze where it becomes too steep for cows.
-In autumn, during the cattle drive down from the alpine pastures, they are decorated and led down to the valley.
+Sheep graze where it's too steep for cows.
+In autumn, during the cattle drive down from the mountain pastures, they are decorated and led down to the valley.

 Alpine products: You can't get any fresher than this!

-Butter and yogurt: Made from fresh alpine milk, creamy and aromatic.
+Made from fresh alpine milk, creamy and aromatic.
 Some farms offer homemade butter for breakfast, which you can enjoy on warm farmhouse bread.
-A taste experience you won't forget.

 Hiking from the alpine pasture: Your front door is the hiking trail

-The biggest advantage of an alpine holiday: You can start your mountain adventure directly from your accommodation, without any travel time or searching for parking.
-Whether a leisurely alpine hike or a challenging summit tour, everything is right on your doorstep.
+The biggest advantage of an alpine holiday: You can start your hike directly from your accommodation into the mountains, without any travel time or searching for parking.
+Whether a leisurely stroll through the alpine pastures or a challenging summit tour, everything is right on your doorstep.

-Summit tours: Marked trails lead from many alpine pastures to nearby peaks.
-You start at 1500 meters, so you only have to climb 500 to 1000 meters instead of 1500 from the valley floor.
+Many alpine pastures offer marked trails leading to nearby peaks.
+You start at an altitude of 1500 meters, meaning you only have to climb 500 to 1000 meters instead of 1500 meters from the valley floor.
 This saves energy and time.
 The reward: a 360-degree panorama and the feeling of standing on top of the world.

 How much does a holiday in an alpine pasture cost?